This post may contain affiliate links. Please read our disclosure policy.

 How To Cook Flour Tortillas

-1. Preheat Skillet: Place a cast-iron or non-stick skillet on the stove and heat it over medium heat.
+1. Heat Skillet: Preheat a cast-iron or non-stick skillet over medium heat.

-2. Roll Out the Dough: On a surface lightly dusted with flour, use a rolling pin to flatten one of the dough balls into an approximately 8-inch round.
-Don’t stress about achieving a perfect circle; rustic-shaped tortillas are just as tasty!
+2. Roll Out Dough: On a floured surface, roll one dough ball into an 8-inch round.
+Don’t worry about perfect circles—rustic shapes are just as delicious.

 rolling out the dough for tortillas next to a flattened tortilla and a rolling pin.